dnywh/trill/README.md

 # Trill

 This is a dogfooding experiment for Supabase.
+You can [find it online](https://trill-topaz.vercel.app/).
 It does some naughty things:

 - Allows `anon` uploads to a storage bucket named `recordings`
 - Allows `anon` additions to a table named `recordings`